gussmith23/caps-track/README.md

 # Caps Track

 To run Caps Track on development or production data, you need the following:
+- A configuration file, stored in `config/`.
+  - By default, Caps Track will look for a config called `config.json`.
+If you would like to set a custom config, set the environment variable `CAPS_TRACK_CONFIG`.
+The value of this environment variable is taken as a filepath relative to the base of `config/`.
+Note: your config must be stored somewhere in `config/` or it will not be copied during build.
 - The ID of the Google Sheets spreadsheet being used as the database.
-  - The ID should be stored in a file called `caps-track-config.json` at the root of the project.
-See `caps-track-config.json.template`.
+This is set within the config file.
-- A Google Cloud service account with permission to edit the sheet
+- A Google Cloud service account with permission to edit the sheet.
-- A key to the service account, stored in `key.json` at the root of the project.
+- A key to the service account, stored in a JSON file in `config/`.
+By default, Caps Track will look for a key called `key.json`.
+If you would like to use a different key, you can either 1. set the environment variable `CAPS_TRACK_KEYFILE` or 2. set the `"keyfile"` setting in the config.
+These settings are taken as relative to the `config/` directory.

 ## Structure